Which place is cheaper, Lancaster or Atlanta?

 Atlanta has a number of nationally recognized food spots and restaurants.
 It's a huge city with a wide selection of restaurants including international, local, and classic southern styles.
 Fried chicken, biscuits, diner food, and barbecue are all popular.
 For a classic southern breakfast check out The OK Cafe and for a quintessential Atlanta experience go to The Varsity.

-Lancaster offers number of good local restaurants to choose from.
+With its innovative style combined with traditional elements, Lancaster makes for a great culinary experience.
 You can sample authentic Pennsylvania Dutch dishes at one of the Amish restaurants in the area.
 Many places serve food family-style and dishes include chicken pot pie, ham balls, and pork and sauerkraut.
 Whoopie pies also originated in the area.

 Atlanta is a great city for its evening party scene.
 However, Lancaster is not known for nightlife.